 - If accommodations can’t be made on your original flight, you can buy seats on a different flight at the same price as your original seats.

-Nothing on American’s website suggest a refund for the extra seating, although asking an airport agent to see if 2 adjacent seats that are together might suggest they’ll give you a second seat for free (if available) at the gate.
+Nothing on American’s website suggests a refund for the extra seating, although asking an airport agent to see if 2 adjacent seats that are together might suggest they’ll give you a second seat for free (if available) at the gate.
 Or not.
 It’s very open-ended.

 Customers who are unable to lower both armrests and/or who compromise any portion of adjacent seat or aisle should book two seats prior to travel.
 The armrest is considered to be the definitive boundary between seats.
 Additionally, armrests (when fully lowered) are viewed as providing a measure of safety by restricting the seat occupant’s lateral (side-to-side) movement.